lunarc/lunarc_docs/docs/quick_reference.md

 This directory can be referenced as **$HOME**.

-As a rule, the home directory should not be used for job submission.
-It is intended for storing important files, such as the source code of user programs, and, of course, environment files, such as .bashrc.

 ## Global working directory

-For job submission, we recommend using the centre file system:
+For job submission, we recommend using your home directory as the old /lunarc/nobackup/users directory is now decommisioned.

-    /lunarc/nobackup/users/xxxx

-Here the xxxx has to be replaced with your userid.
-The centre files system is currently mounted on Aurora only.

 ## Local working directory

 When a job is running, it has access to a temporary directory on the local disk of each allocated node.
 The directory can be referenced as **$SNIC_TMP** (or **$TMPDIR**).
 It will be deleted when the job finishes.